oliveirathiago/oliveirathiago.github.io/_pages/work-in-progress.md

 ## Working papers

-- **Dynamics and Consequences of the Overpolicing-Underpolicing Paradox in Sao Paulo Neighborhoods**
+- **Violence and coercive policing in Brazil's largest city: Dynamics and consequences of the overpolicing-underpolicing paradox**

   Author: **Thiago R. Oliveira**